 Strategies using the stochastics and RSI will provide similar trading signals as both are oscillators.
 It’s better to focus your attention towards on-chart indicators, as these interact directly with the price action.

 To this point, while the MACD is not an oscillator, it stifles the effectiveness of the RVI indicator.
-By the time the MACD provides a trade signal, the buying opportunity is gone.
+So, by the time the MACD provides a trade signal, the buying opportunity is gone.

 The Bollinger Band strategy will produce many signals as stocks will often cross above and below the 20-period moving average.
-As a trader, avoiding over doing it is always a great idea.
+Because as a trader, avoiding overdoing it is always a great idea.

-Therefore, out of the 5 strategies, I would have to say the RVI with two moving averages is the best for day trading.
+Therefore, out of the five strategies, I would have to say the RVI with two moving averages is the best for day trading.